status-im/help.status.im/docs/en/using-status/about-status-messages.md

 Status incorporates the [Perfect Forward Secrecy :octicons-tab-external-16:][perfect-foward-secrecy]{:target="_blank"} (PFS) encryption mechanism, ensuring that encryption keys change on every message.
 When your keys are compromised, only the associated message is compromised.
 All previous and future messages remain private.

 !!! info
-    Status messaging protects your communication in one-to-one communications, chat groups, public chats, and Communities.
+    Status messaging protects your privacy in one-to-one communications, chat groups, public chats, and Communities.

 --8<-- "includes/urls-en.txt"